bringyourownideas/laravel-sitemap/README.md

 The sitemap generator is using the meta tag `article:modified_time` to identify the last modification. `Noindex` in robots meta-tag will be considered and the page will be left out.
 If a canoncial URL is set in the document, this one will be used instead.
 Priorities are guessed based on the depth of the page in the website.

-## Please note: This package is in active development and might change as it's been developed.
-Use with care!

 ## Support